 Probiotics and yeasts can help minimize gastrointestinal side effects.

-Actions against ulcers.
 PPIs are the drugs of choice for managing patients with peptic ulcers, regardless of the cause.
 They suppress the production of stomach acid by blocking the gastric acid pump -- the molecule in the stomach glands that is responsible for acid secretion.
+Additionally, they have direct effects on H pylori urease production.
 They are well tolerated during short term use.

 Some people carry a gene that reduces the effectiveness of PPIs.
-This gene is present in 18 - 20% of people who are of Asian descent.
+This gene is present in 18% to 20% of people who are of Asian descent.

-H2 blockers interfere with acid production by blocking histamine, a substance produced by the body that encourages acid secretion in the stomach.
-H2 blockers were the standard treatment for peptic ulcers until PPIs and antibiotic regimens against H. pylori were developed.
-H2 blockers cannot cure ulcers, but they are useful in certain cases.
-They are effective only for duodenal ulcers, however.
+H2 blockers (histamine receptor-2 blockers) interfere with acid production by blocking histamine, a substance produced by the body that stimulates acid secretion in the stomach.
+H2 blockers were the standard treatment for peptic ulcers until PPIs and antibiotic regimens against H pylori were developed.
+H2 blockers cannot cure H pylori related ulcers, but they are useful in certain cases.

-Four H2 blockers are currently available over-the-counter in the U.S.:
+Four H2 blockers are currently available over-the-counter in the United States:

 PPIs are more effective than H2 blockers at healing ulcers in people who take NSAIDs.
 Treatment effectiveness for PPIs is between 65% and 100%, versus 50% and 85% for H2 blockers, depending on which drugs are used.

-Long-Term Concerns.
 In most cases, H2 blockers have good safety profiles and few side effects.
-Because H2 blockers can interact with other drugs (such as theophylline, warfarin, phenytoin and lidocaine) , be sure to tell your doctor about any other medications you are taking.
-There are also some concerns about possible long-term effects -- for example, that long-term acid suppression with these drugs may cause cancerous changes in the stomach in patients who also have untreated H. pylori infection.
+Because H2 blockers can interact with other drugs (such as theophylline, warfarin, phenytoin and lidocaine), be sure to tell your doctor about any other medications you are taking.
+There are also some concerns about possible long-term effects -- for example, that long-term acid suppression with these drugs may cause cancerous changes in the stomach in patients who also have untreated H pylori infection.
 More research is needed to prove this risk.

 However, the following concerns are well documented: